tfs-harman/Temp-Unit-Convertor/README.md

    -> It is based on GUI app , built using QT/QML and C++ as backend support.

-   -> You have to enter any temperature value whether Fahrenheit, Celsius, or Kelvin it will gives other values in their respective textbox.
+   -> You have to enter any temperature value whether Fahrenheit, Celsius, or Kelvin then click on another textbox it will gives other values in their respective textbox.

    Testing